-If the ability to retain halibut in pot gear is tied to the sablefish fishery, any additional burden to the vessel may not be large.
+It is not expected that the burden to a vessel fishing for sablefish IFQ/CDQ would be large.
 The vessel would already need to be following the requirements of IFQ fishing, such as Prior Notice of Landing (PNOL) and delivering between 6am and 6pm.
-An IFQ PNOL means that the operator of any vessel making an IFQ landing must notify OLE, Juneau, AK, no fewer than three hours before landing IFQ halibut or IFQ sablefish, unless permission to commence an IFQ landing within three hours of notification is granted by a clearing officer.
+An IFQ PNOL means that the operator of any vessel making an IFQ landing must notify OLE no fewer than three hours before landing IFQ halibut or IFQ sablefish, unless permission to commence an IFQ landing within three hours of notification is granted by a clearing officer.
 Moreover, processors that accept sablefish generally accept halibut (personal communication, S. Wilt 2018; personal communication, J. Scoblic 2018).